Classical period (music): Guitar

 The Baroque guitar, with four or five sets of double strings or "courses" and elaborately decorated soundhole, was a very different instrument from the early classical guitar which more closely resembles the modern instrument with the standard six strings.
 Judging by the number of instructional manuals published for the instrument – over three hundred texts were published by over two hundred authors between 1760 and 1860 – the classical period marked a golden age for guitar.

+Learning from the guitar back then was passed down, as there were no repertoire books made until the 17th century, by Spanish, Portuguese, Italian, and French composers.
+By the 19th century the guitar could be found sporadically in north america.